karmab/kcli/doc/index.md

 You use the file *~/.kcli/profiles.yml* to declare your profiles.

-Once created, you can use the following for instance to create a vm named myvm from profile centos7
+Once created, you can use the following for instance to create a vm from profile named centos7

 ```Shell
 kcli vm -p centos7 myvm
 ```

-The [samples directory](https://github.com/karmab/kcli/tree/master/samples) contains more examples to get you started
+The [samples directory](https://github.com/karmab/kcli/tree/master/samples) contains examples to get you started

+## Cloudinit stuff

+cloudinit is enabled by default and handles static networking configuration, hostname setting, injecting ssh keys and running specific commands and entire scripts, and copying entire files.

+For kvm vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.

+A similar mechanism allows customization for other providers.

 ## Typical commands